MaxChen228/ai-tutor/README.md

 python app.py
 ```

 Open your browser and visit `http://localhost:5000` to access the translator.
+Enter Chinese text and the page will return the English translation.

 ### Command Line